WANT TO BECOME MORE INTENTIONAL ABOUT YOUR FAITH? I'VE OUTLINED 10 THINGS YOU CAN DO TO GROW YOUR FAITH TODAY.

 I like to write in a notebook (because I’m a stationery lover), and I carry a little pencil case with me that has highlighters and coloured pens.

 At the end of the sermon, just go through your notes and circle or highlight a single action that you can do during the week.
 Then reflect on that action in your quiet times during the week.
 What can you do this week to complete a God-given assignment?

 This does two things;

 So there you have it, 10 practical ways to grow your faith and help bring your everyday conversation back to God.
-Which one could you start this week?
-Let me know in the comments – I respond to each one!
+Which one could you start to nurture a bold and steadfast faith this week?
 Do you have some other practical ways to grow your faith?
 I’m all ears!